Heart of Nicaragua

 Arrive early.
 Our journey begins in the capital city.
 We’ll set off through Managua’s busy streets.
 For first time visitors and history buffs alike, this city tour will tell the story of civil war, natural disaster, and survival.
 We’ll visit plazas, statues, and

 Viva León Jodido!

 The city of León is a living reminder of the revolution.
-Vivid murals appear around every corner depicting sentiments and heroes.
+Vivid murals appear around every corner depicting deeply felt sentiment and national heroes.
 During our walk about town you will have a chance to talk to some of the men who were in the middle of the action and hear their personal stories.
-From the top of an UNESCO World Heritage Site, the León Cathedral, you will be able to see Volcano San Cristóbal (the highest in Nicaragua) down to Volcano Momotombo, the clean and tidy local market will impress as will the sophisticated art museums, showcasing a noteworthy collection of national and international art.
+From the top of an UNESCO World Heritage Site, the León Cathedral, you will be able to see Nicaragua’s chain of volcanoes from Volcano San Cristóbal (the highest in Nicaragua) south to Volcano Momotombo, the clean and tidy local market will impress as will the sophisticated art museums, showcasing a noteworthy collection of regional and international art.

 A short drive west from the ctiy lies the Pacific Ocean.
 Juan Venado Island separates the salt water from the mangroves.
 It will be a leisurely boat ride from the local fishing village to the thinnest strip of land where we will cross on foot to where the mighty waves roll in.
 Our captain will share with you how the local community is doing their part to protect this important ecosystem.

 Flor de Caña, Nicaragua’s national rum, continues to gain international recognition.
 We’ll visit the heart of the operation in Chichigalpa and taste 18-year perfection.